Nefsen402/destam-dom/doc.md

 `
 ```

-Note that custom elements can return whatever value is supported by `mount()`.
+Note that custom components can return whatever value is supported by `mount()`.

-Custom elements in destam-dom are inspired by functional elements in React.
+Custom components in destam-dom are inspired by functional elements in React.
 Properties are passed the same way as we would in react:

 ```js
 const Header = ({text}) => {